aliceqin12/cloud-services-dotnet-import-set-certificate/readme.md

 ----

-In the first scenario, the certificate is packed in Cloud Service package, so redeployment is required in case the certificate needs to be replaced.
+In the first scenario, the certificate is packed in Cloud Service package, so redeployment is required in case that the certificate needs to be replaced.

 ***1. Create files needed.***